Drew3KW/mischief-made-analytics/README.md

 - Summary-layer models should be BI-friendly and built on validated upstream logic
 - Raw ingestion and canonical raw rebuild are separate concerns
 - API ingestion should remain parallel to CSV ingestion until validation is complete
-- API-derived shadow raw and shadow staging layers should be validated before touching canonical raw
+- API-derived shadow and hybrid layers should be validated before touching production canonical raw

 ## Current status